Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   - _`namingPrefix`_ - The naming prefix for the nested virtual machines and all Azure resources deployed.
 The maximum length for the naming prefix is 7 characters,example if the value is _Contoso_: `Contoso-Win2k19`
   - _`deployBastion`_ - Set to _`true`_ if you want to use Azure Bastion to connect to _ArcBox-Client_
   - _`githubUser`_ - Specify the name of your GitHub account where you cloned the Sample Apps repo
-  - _`windowsAdminPassword`_ - [*Optional*] Client Windows VM Password.
+  - _`windowsAdminPassword`_ - (optional) Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
-If not provided, a password will be generated using the Bicep newGuid() function and stored in the Key Vault.
+If not specified, the default value is generated using the Bicep newGuid() function and stored in the Key Vault.

   ![Screenshot showing example parameters](./parameters_devops_bicep.png)